karussell/Jetwick/README.md

 I am using twitter as a bookmarking service and need to search my account often.
 With twitter this is a pain - with jetwick it's just a click.

+# Demo

-For more details and a video take a look at [this site](http://pannous.com/products/jetwick-twitter-search-2/)
+Sorry, no live demo anymore.
+But for more details and a video take a look at [this site](http://pannous.com/products/jetwick-twitter-search-2/)

 # Problems